Greek Layered Appetizer ~ hummus, tzatziki, olives and feta layered for a simple, healthy dip. Add chicken for a light entrée.

 Reuben Wonton Cupcakes ~ corned beef, kraut, 2 kinds of cheese and thousand island dressing baked in an easy bite size wonton cup.

 It’s hard to believe but it’s been two years since I took a leap of faith and began this food blog journey.
 Last year I wrote a piece on the one year anniversary, still feeling my way through after reading articles like ‘How to Start a Blog’ in just a few ‘easy’ steps.

 Contrary to much of what’s online, it’s not easy and it’s not free but I’m grateful to be here, still writing and still cooking.
 There’s no where else I’d rather be.

 Last year in lieu of a celebratory blogiversary cake, I shared one of my favorite recipes.
 This year we’ll blow out a candle with these Reuben Wonton Cupcakes.

-If the thought of a Reuben sandwich excites you as much as it does me, you’ve come to the right place.
+If the thought of a Reuben sandwich or Corned Beef and Cabbage excites you as much as it does me, you’ve come to the right place.
 They’ve become one of my top recipes as well as being a family favorite.